-Drawing primarily from The Bader Collection, this exhibit is co-curated by Dr Stephanie S. Dickey, Bader Chair in Northern Baroque Art in the Department of Art History and Conservation, Queen’s University and Dr Jacquelyn N. Coutré, Bader Curator/Researcher of European Art.
+This exhibition is co-curated by Dr Stephanie S. Dickey, Bader Chair in Northern Baroque Art in the Department of Art History and Art Conservation, Queen’s University and Dr Jacquelyn N. Coutré, Bader Curator/Researcher of European Art.